Important Masterclass

 Children may have moved away or lost touch.
 Old contacts may have died or become disabled.
 You cannot trust everyone and criminal cases based on misuse of a power of attorney do exist.

-Deciding who to name as your power of attorney, or “Agent” is not an easy decision.
+Deciding who to name as your Agent with a Power of Attorney is not an easy decision.
 However, it is a necessary appointment, says this article “Ways to protect yourself when appointing a power of attorney” from The Mercury.
 Disaster and disability strike without advance notice, so it’s important to make this decision while you are well and can think it through.

-If you don’t have a power of attorney (POA) in place and the unexpected occurs, the only way for your family to obtain legal authority to act on your behalf is through a guardianship procedure.
+If you don’t have a Power of Attorney (POA) in place and the unexpected occurs, the only way for your family to obtain legal authority to act on your behalf is through a guardianship procedure.
 Even when not contested, guardianship is expensive, time consuming and can limit personal freedom.
 Not every court will award guardianship to a family member, so the end result could be a stranger taking control of your decisions and property.
+Guardianship should be the last resort, and can often be avoided with careful planning.

 Many people choose an Agent based on whether the person is the oldest child or if there would be hurt feelings if the person was named.
 These are not good reasons.
 A person who has problems managing money, for whatever reason, is not a good candidate.
 Their own stress might make access to your funds too great to resist.

-Two Agents or one Agent?
-Not all banks or investment companies will accept two Agents.
+Not all banks or investment companies will accept co-agents.
 If they do, will the two people you select be able to work together?
 If not, naming two could create a financial and legal firestorm.
+A better alternative is to name one Agent, but have the attorney add language that gives a second person the right to receive an annual accounting.
+This can allow more than one person to be involved, and can increase the accountability of the Agent.

-Financial Power of Attorney and Health Care Power of Attorney can be two different people.
-One person might be terrific with managing money, while another could be better at understanding and managing healthcare providers.
+One person might be terrific with managing money, while another could be better at understanding and managing healthcare matters.
 Naming different people for each task will allow both to participate in caring for you and draw on their unique skillsets.

 Reference: The Mercury (Aug.
 3, 2021) “Ways to protect yourself when appointing a power of attorney”